 As the name implies, this route circles Lake Tahoe.
 Nearest trailhead from Reno is up the Mt.
 Rose Highway (NV 431) to Tahoe Meadows.

-Same trailhead as the Tahoe Rim, this 1.3 mile loop is an easy introduction to the Lake Tahoe Basin.
+Same trailhead as the Tahoe Rim, the 1.3 mile Tahoe Meadows Interpretive Loop Trail is an easy introduction to the Lake Tahoe Basin.

 Pacific Crest Trail - Castle Peak